Lifeworks Global

 Our work is more urgent than ever as the growing impact of soil degradation and climate change affect the lives of millions, with the poorest being hit the hardest.

 Farmers using our techniques are reporting significant increases in crop yield – between 50% and 150% – and reduced spending on commercial fertilisers.
-Small-scale livestock and poultry farmers also benefit from better animal health and higher prices at market.
+Small-scale livestock and poultry farmers also benefit from better animal health including the impact of deworming and repelling of insect vectors and pests and higher prices at market.

 Cracked and degraded soil